 I’m not sure if it fits to the idea but sure it is going to be a good one.

 I use the cc trinity to get the cream cheese feel and a little crust, probably I should go there with la cci or caps creamy yog and also fw yog

 But In this iteration I preffer going this way.

-The hs fvic plus tpa bvic for the buttery ice cream base and the vanilla touch an ice cream plus hs fvic eich also helps in the sourness, I feel this accent very cheese more than I wanted with the average use of it.
+The hs fvic plus tpa bvic for the buttery ice cream base and the vanilla touch an ice cream needs plus hs fvic wich also helps in the sourness, I feel this accent very cheese more than I wanted with the average use of it.
 That is why I only dropped 0.25% here.